 Grab this app “Star Chart” to identify the stars.

 I only had 6D5N and I chose mostly nature attractions.
 Refer to the map above, I drove 1500 km on the round trip.
 My plan was to cover 3 hikes, 2 cycle trails, 3 waterfalls, and one kiwi sanctuary :p

 I would recommend minimum 7 days each for North and South Island.
 Would be ideal to have a co-driver, it can be tiring and boring to drive alone.

-Do click on album below for more photos on our Fanpage(link).
+Do click on album above for more photos on our Fanpage(link).

 Other New Zealand posts:

 – Hike up Pinnacles and staying in a hut

 – Crossing unreal Tongariro Alpine in Summer (my best hike ever)

 – New Zealand cycling trails – Old Coach Road (Freedom!)